 Who leads the ceremonies in Medellín?

-The healer Sergio Henao, a philosophy professor who now works and heals with the herbal medicine – the blessed Ayahuasca – for over 15 years.
+Our Ceremonies are guided by the healer Sergio Henao, a philosophy professor who now works and heals with the herbal medicine – the blessed Ayahuasca – for over 15 years.

 He was personally trained by the Colombian-wide known Taita Mama Concha from the Kamentsa Biyá tribe.